Conte defends Morata's performance

 "I'm very happy with his performance.
 In my opinion, for me, he played very well today.
 He had a lot of the ball and tried to send Willian, Pedro, our wing-backs [forward with his passes].

 "He played a really good game.
-We are focused on whether the number nine scores or not.
+We are focused on whether the No.9 scores or not.

 "If he scored he played a good game, if he doesn't he didn't have a good game.
 But I was happy with his performance.
 We see different things."